 If your stocks are all held in a traditional brokerage account (as opposed to an IRA or 401K), they won’t be taxed just sitting there.
 However, if you sell stock and make a profit, that profit is subject to the capital gains tax.
 This is the amount you pay when you sell any asset for more than you had paid, whether it’s a rental home, car, collectible, or stock.

-Capital gains is figured like this: selling price – purchase price – selling costs = profit subject to capital gains tax.
+Capital gains tax is calculated like so: selling price – purchase price – selling costs = profit subject to capital gains tax.
 For example, let’s say you buy 10 shares of stock in ACME Company at $30, and 10 years later, it’s worth $80 a share, so you sell 5 shares.
 You would be taxed on the profit you made from selling 5 shares of the stock. ($80×5) – ($30×5) = $250 profit.

 Short Term Capital Gains